Skip to main content

 Max also dreams of being able to play football at a higher level, maybe even at a college or in the pros.
 He also hopes to make it to the Paralympics someday.

-Mike supports both of his children to the fullest with the hope that they complete their education with high grades and reach potentials they haven’t even realized yet.
+Mike supports both of his children to the fullest, hoping they complete their education with high grades and reach the potential they haven’t even realized yet.

-As a family, they love spending time together as a family, whether that’s playing catch football or just enjoying a treat like ice cream or popcorn on the couch.
-Mike says God plays a huge role in their lives too.
-They often pray together and give thanks as a foundation to make it through whatever new challenges may come their way.
+They love spending time together as a family, whether playing catch football or just enjoying a treat like ice cream or popcorn on the couch.
+Mike says God plays a huge role in their lives, too.
+They often pray together and give thanks as a foundation for overcoming whatever new challenges may come their way.

 Many children and adults living with Spina Bifida have to eventually learn to self-catheterize.
 When it comes to having to use catheters, Max doesn’t shrink from the challenge.

-“Don’t be scared to use catheters,” he says.
+“Don’t be scared to use catheters,” Max says.
 “It’s not as bad as you think.”

 Many people of all ages, from newborns to senior citizens, use catheters to manage their bladder conditions every day.
 We’re glad to see Max letting people know that intermittent catheterization is kind of like sports; with enough practice, you might just become a pro at it.

-We’re proud to provide personalized service with top-quality products, reliable shipping, and the best product knowledge in the industry.
-If your child needs pediatric length catheters, related incontinence supplies, or ostomy products, feel free to contact 180 Medical.
+We’re proud to provide personalized service, top-quality products, reliable shipping, and the best product knowledge in the industry.
+If your child needs pediatric-length catheters, related incontinence supplies, or ostomy products, feel free to contact 180 Medical.

-Max and his dad Mike are such amazing examples of what a great family can be like despite the unique challenges they’ve faced.
+Max and his dad, Mike, are amazing examples of what a great family can be despite the challenges they’ve faced.

-We’re sure Max will go on to achieve some amazing things in his life because of his family’s unconditional love and support as well as his positive attitude and competitive drive.
+We’re sure Max will go on to achieve some amazing things in his life because of his family’s unconditional love and support, his positive attitude, and his competitive drive.

 Call Toll-Free (877) 688-2729